navidcy/navidcy.github.io/teaching.md

 Syllabus: Basics of atmosphere and ocean dynamics.

 The School had to change format due to COVID-19.
-There were only a "teaser" version of the lectures given via Zoom.
+There was only a "teaser" version of the lectures given via Zoom.
 More info and related material in the [school's Website][clexwinterschool2020]{:target="_blank"}.

  The Slides + Jupyter notebooks reproducing animations that were used in these "teaser" lectures can be found in a [GitHub repository][clexwinterschool2020repo]{:target="_blank"}.